nobrakal/lint_ligo/README.md

 ## Build

 `lint_ligo` uses [dune](https://github.com/ocaml/dune) as a build system.
-To build the executable, just run `dune build bin/main.exe` (or `opam install .`).
+To build the executable, just run `dune build bin/main.exe`.
+To install it, run `opam install .`.

+Note that the compilation requires for now to be synchronized with the LIGO `dev` branch (the linter will compile from commit `f0c15a1b35f1e50312accabc62904d29f43cca05`).

 ## Features

 The linter is fully configurable and will:

 * Detect unused variables.
-* Detect the use of deprecated functions, and allow the user to add their proper deprecations.
+* Detect the use of deprecated functions (from the LIGO standard library), and allow the user to add their proper deprecations.
 * Pattern-match the code against user-defined patterns to detect the use of bad programming patterns.
 * In case of a PascaLIGO file, detect the dialect and show a warning if it uses mixed dialects.